gradle/gradle/design-docs/ide-integration.md

 - Update `EclipseModelBuilder` to set values for the target language level and target runtime
     - return `null` if the project doesn't apply the `java-base` plug-in.
     - otherwise `JavaSourceSettings.getTargetLanguageLevel()` returns the value of `eclipse.jdt.targetCompatibility`.
+- Update `.classpath` and `.settings/...` generation, so that tooling model and generated files are consistent.

 #### Test coverage